GSA/digitalgov.gov/content/news/2024/08/2024-08-08-department-of-labor-general-services-administration-to-centralize-government-benefits-information-on-usagov-and-usagov-en-espanol.md

 source: gsa
 date: 2024-08-07
 title: "Department of Labor, General Services Administration to centralize government benefits information on USA.gov and USAGov en Español"

-deck: "The Department of Labor and General Services Administration announced that Benefits.gov will be discontinued in September 2024, with its services and information being centralized on USA.gov and USAGov en Español.
-This move, aligned with Executive Order 14058, aims to create a seamless, user-friendly experience for accessing government benefits in both English and Spanish.
-The new platform will feature improved navigation, benefit-finding tools, focusing on equitable access to information."
+deck: "In September 2024, Benefits.gov will be discontinued, with its services and information moved to USA.gov and USAGov en Español.
+This change, which aligns with Executive Order 14058: Transforming Federal Customer Experience and Service Delivery to Rebuild Trust in Government, aims to create a seamless, user-friendly experience for accessing government benefits in both English and Spanish.
+The new platform, with a focus on equitable access to information, will feature improved navigation and benefit-finding tools."

-summary: "The Department of Labor and General Services Administration announced that Benefits.gov will be discontinued in September 2024, with its services and information being centralized on USA.gov and USAGov en Español.
-This move, aligned with Executive Order 14058, aims to create a seamless, user-friendly experience for accessing government benefits in both English and Spanish.
-The new platform will feature improved navigation, benefit-finding tools, focusing on equitable access to information."
+summary: "In September 2024, Benefits.gov will be discontinued, with its services and information moved to USA.gov and USAGov en Español.
+This change, which aligns with Executive Order 14058: Transforming Federal Customer Experience and Service Delivery to Rebuild Trust in Government, aims to create a seamless, user-friendly experience for accessing government benefits in both English and Spanish.
+The new platform, with a focus on equitable access to information, will feature improved navigation and benefit-finding tools."

 # See all topics at https://digital.gov/topics
 topics: